 - A Watering Can (at least 10 liters)- Not only will you need a watering can to give your plants the nutrient-rich water they need, you’ll also want a can that can hold at least 10 liters or more.
 Otherwise, you’ll be mixing up nutrients several times within a watering cycle.

 - A Timer- These normally come in grow light kits, but you may have to get your own.
 These will make sure to automatically switch the lights on and off for as long as you need them to.
 You’ll need to simulate the day and night cycle in your grow room, and a timer is the only way to do that outside of manually turning your lights off and on.
 (Note: make sure the maximum wattage for the timer switch is well above the total wattage of all your lights)

-- Small pots (1-2 gallon)– These pots are for your young clones and seedlings, because too big of a pot can lead to over-watering.
-You’ll want these for every plant you intend to grow, preferable made out of plastic and in a dark color.
+- Small pots (1-2 gallon)– These pots are for your young clones and seedlings because too big of a pot can lead to over-watering.
+You’ll want these for every plant you intend to grow, preferably made out of plastic and in a dark color.
 These won’t dry out as fast and will absorb a bit more heat.

-- Big pots (about 5-7 liter capacity)- These are the pots you’ll transfer those clones/seedlings into so they can grow in to full mature plants.
+- Big pots (about 5-7 liter capacity)- These are the pots you’ll transfer those clones/seedlings into so they can grow into fully mature plants.
 Plastic pots are the most common in grow rooms, but plenty of growers are moving to fabric pots because of their benefits in the garden

 *Note: No matter what pots you choose, you will need trays under them to catch run-off water

 - Thermometer– You’ll need to know the temperature in your garden at all times to make sure your plants aren’t too hot or cold.
 If the temperatures are off you can dry your plants out or stunt their growth.
 Thermometers tell you the highs and lows in your grow room so you can monitor the weather and control it inside the grow room according to your necessities.
 You may want to invest in a hygrometer to also read the humidity levels in your grow room